go-task/task/README.md

     - npm run buildcss
 ```

+If there are more than one dependency, they always run in parallel for better
+performance.

 Each task can only be run once.
 If it is included from another dependend task causing
 a cyclomatic dependency, execution will be stopped.